Most people want to create at least one good habit, or give up a bad habit. Creating healthy habits helps with mental health and wellbeing.

 - work-life balance

 - stress management

 It's hard to change everything all at once; it's easier to set small goals and achieve them.
 This helps create good habits.
 For example, it is easier to do a small amount of exercise each day than to decide to run a marathon.

-It might take you 3 months to create a new habit.
+It might take you several months to create a new habit.
 So you need to include the change as part of your regular routine.
 A diary (hard copy or online) or a wall planner may help.